The Japan Guide

 Day to Day Gear

 Don't forget the essentials.
-Japan is a fun country to travel to but it can be a nightmare if you forget any of the essentials.
+Japan is a fun country to travel to but it can be difficult to replace essentials if you forget them!

-- Snowboard Insurance: A must for all travellers.
+A must for all travelers.
 Do your research and check that it specifically covers snowboarding.
-Note that virtually every insurance policy will exclude off-piste (backcountry) snowboarding.
+Note that virtually every insurance policy will exclude off-piste (backcountry) snowboarding, so if you venture into the backcountry we recommend using a local tour company that offers backcountry cover.

-- Phone: Don’t forget to set up roaming and check the charges.
-Alternatively you can get a Japan travel sim in Tokyo.
+Don’t forget to set up roaming and check the charges.
+Alternatively you can get a reasonably priced travel sim on arrival at Narita or Haneda airports in Tokyo.

-- Cash: We recommend getting cash out in NZ.
+We recommend exchanging Yen before you leave NZ.
 While many places take credit card it isn’t assured and cash machines are few and far between.
 If you need cash in Japan you can get it from specific international ATM's but they can be difficult to find.

 Japan offers some of the best powder riding in the world with an average of 20 metres of snow per season.
 The dryness of the snow is unbeatable and the tree riding is next level.
 Pack everything you need, nothing you don't and have an epic time shredding!

 Boardertown is New Zealand's premier snowboard store.
-With stores in Auckland and Queenstown, Boardertown has the biggest range of snowboard gear in New Zealand backed up by expert service.
+With stores in Auckland (Botany and College Hill), Tauranga, Wellington, Christchurch and Queenstown, Boardertown has the biggest range of snowboard gear in New Zealand backed up by expert service.